syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Formatting.md

 ## Line dividers

 EditControl supports content dividers just like VB.NET code in Visual Studio.NET code editor.
 This helps in logical division and better organization of the contents of the EditControl, which helps to improve the readability of the code.
-Content Dividers can be enabled or disabled using `ShowContentDividers` property og EditControl.
+Content Dividers can be enabled or disabled using `ShowContentDividers` property of EditControl.
 Its default value is true.

 ![](Text-Visualization_images/Text-Visualization_img6.jpeg)